Core Program: A Liberal Arts Foundation Grounded in Spiritual Purpose

 Religious Instruction and Outlook

-The central requirement of 12 credits of religious instruction, one course per year, supports students’ education in all other areas.
+The central requirement of 18 credits of religious instruction supports students’ education in all other areas.
 These courses include an exposure to essential New Church doctrines, and enforce skills in communication, analytical thinking, and information literacy.
-The third-year religion courses emphasize the development of writing skills.
-The fourth-year courses frequently include a public presentation dealing with religious scholarship or application.

-The impact of New Church teachings on the Core Program involves more than just the specific religion courses.
-In support of our mission to enhance students’ civil, moral, and spiritual lives, the Core requirements include 18 credits of courses with a primary focus on spiritual, moral, or civil thought.
+The impact of New Church teachings on the Core Program involves more than just religion courses.
+In support of our mission to enhance students’ civil, moral, and spiritual lives, the Core requirements include 6 credits of courses with a primary focus on civil or moral thought.

 Liberal Arts Perspectives